-i.
+- i.
 The color of the product should be dull so that it doesn't distract from the microsurgical practice it is intended for.
 The shape and form should be adjustable so that each user/consumer can place it into alternate positions to get a better and more comfortable practice for themselves.
-The texture of the finish should be flat and soft in order for it to be comfortable for the user and in order for it to not be a distraction.

-- ii.
-Should simulate the working condition of an operation room with microscopes - iii.
-Must not interfere with the operation and training performance of the user b.
-Target Product Cost:
+The texture of the finish should be flat and soft in order for it to be comfortable for the user and in order for it to not be a distraction. - ii.
+Should simulate the working condition of an operation room with microscopes iii.
+Must not interfere with the operation and training performance of the user a.
+Quantity:

-1. Production Characteristics
+2. Production Characteristics

-- a.
-Quantity: - i.
-Tens of Thousands of units will be needed so that this can replace all current expensive training mechanisms for microsurgical practice for medical residents.
+- i.
+One final prototype as deliverable - ii.
+Tens of thousands of units for mass production after approval, replacing all current expensive training mechanisms for microsurgical practice for medical residents.